reflectoring/reflectoring.github.io/content/blog/2024/2024-07-12-junit5-functional-interfaces.md

 ### Using `ThrowingSupplier` in `assertDoesNotThrow()`

-**The method `assertDoesNotThrow()` asserts that execution of the supplied supplier does not throw any kind of exception.**
+**The method `assertDoesNotThrow()` asserts that the execution of the supplied supplier does not throw any kind of exception.**

 If the assertion passes, it returns the supplier's result.
 It is useful for testing *happy paths*.

-Let's explore the implementation of test using throwing supplier:
+Let's look at the implementation of a test using `ThrowingSupplier`:

 ```java
 public class ThrowingSupplierTest {